 Prepared by the CCAC (Collaborative for Communication Access via Captioning), a grass-roots advocacy and education network

 Updated May 2012

-Forty-eight Americans are deaf, deafened, or have a hearing loss.
+Forty-eight million Americans are deaf, deafened, or have a hearing loss.
 This estimate is roughly one person in every five, all ages.
 For communication access that allows them to participate and contribute their skills and expertise to the economy throughout their lifespan, inclusion of quality captioning is essential.
 Millions more use captioning for other reasons also (e.g. literacy, languages, different auditory or cognitive profiles).

 Accessible communication technologies have advanced in recent years, especially services and systems providing speech-to-text translation.
 This is a brief overview of considerations for employers and employees on captioning inclusion, benefiting not only all with hearing needs, but many others with language differences.

 Captioning in this context means “speech-to-text translation.”
 It is full verbatim text for all spoken communications, in person (real-time), on videos, on the Internet, on telephone calls – wherever voices are used.
 It is not about new mobile phones, nor about automatic voice-trained recognition systems.
 (These apply for person-to-machine talk, and there is a long way to go in development before reaching the point where systems may provide captioning for human person-to-person exchange.)

 2020: There’s been significant improvement in some machine systems since 2012.
 Best to test them thoroughly, with different voices, in different rooms.
 They may serve for one-on-one conversations at times, yet for groups of any size and for meetings, they may not have the accuracy required by good employees who need full quality live captioning.